arayoshipta/SimplePTA/README.md

 ##Install
 If you are beginner, I recommend you to use [Fiji](https://fiji.sc/) since it equips all required libraries for SimpltPTA.
 ### Fiji
- 1. Put "SimplePTA_-0.5.0-SNAPSHOT.jar" in jar folder into Fiji's plugins folder
+ 1. Put "SimplePTA_.jar" in **jar folder** into Fiji's plugins folder
- 2. Start Fiji, then you'll find "PTA2" in plugins menu bar
+ 2. Start Fiji, then you'll find "SimplePTA" in plugins menu bar

 ### ImageJ
  1. Download additional jar files as follows